Replace the words in brackets by the correct personal pronouns. Note that Sue is the person speaking. The (*) means that you are asked a question.

 The wild monkey looked at itself in the mirror.

-Brigit and Billy smiled at each other(
+Brigit and Billy smiled at each other(one smiled at the other)

 .